JoaquinMX/docucraft-monorepo/docucraft-app/DEPLOYMENT.md

 npm run dev
 ```

-3. Set the `WORKER_URL` environment variable to `http://localhost:8787` in your app.
+3. Set the `PUBLIC_WORKER_URL` environment variable to `http://localhost:8787` in your app.

 ## Production Deployment

 1. Deploy the worker first and note the URL
-2. Set the `WORKER_URL` environment variable in your app deployment to the worker URL
+2. Set the `PUBLIC_WORKER_URL` environment variable in your app deployment to the worker URL
 3. Deploy the app

 ## Recent Fixes